ASU-SDSL/coconut-fsw/main/test/README.md

 Once everything is installed, just run the previously-mentioned `main/test/fuzz/fuzz.sh` run script from the root source dir and start finding bugs.

 Keep in mind the fuzzer can break often and has to be maintained when new features are added to the codebase.
-Checkout the `fuzzer` branch to try the last confirmed working version of the fuzzer.
+Checkout the `fuzzing` branch to try the last confirmed working version of the fuzzer.